swatiforu/-NLProc-Proj-M-SS25/baseline/README.md

 ## Usage

-The legal assistant will load the GDPR document and allow you to ask questions about it.
+The legal assistant will load the legal document and allow you to ask questions about it.
 The system will:

 1. Retrieve relevant sections from the document
 2. Generate comprehensive answers with specific article references